‘Will do everything to restore dignity’: CM Banerjee to teachers after SC order scraps appointments

 “Please don’t consider that we have accepted it [the order],” the news agency quoted the Trinamool Congress chief as saying during a meeting in Kolkata with a section of teachers affected by the order.
 “We are not stone-hearted, and I can even be jailed for saying this, but I don’t care.”

-Banerjee, however, said that the state government respected the Supreme Court ruling and added that the administration was taking proactive steps to handle the situation with “utmost care and fairness”.
+Banerjee, however, said that the state government respected the Supreme Court ruling and added that the administration was taking steps to handle the situation with “utmost care and fairness”.

 The chief minister added that she would stand by those who lost their jobs.
 “I don’t care what others think,” PTI quoted her as saying.
 “I will do everything to restore your dignity.”